aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-abi.md

 web3.eth.abi.encodeEventSignature(eventName);
 ```

-Encodes the event name to its ABI signature, which are the sha3 hash of
+Encodes the event name to its ABI signature, which is the sha3 hash of
 the event name including input types.

 <h3>Parameters</h3>